9cb14c1ec0/winforms-modernui/README.md

 The MIT License (MIT)

-Copyright (c) 2011 Sven Walter, http://github.com/viperneo
+Copyright (c) 2011 Sven Walter, https://github.com/viperneo
+Copyright (c) 2021 Edwin Zimmerman, https://github.com/9cb14c1ec0

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the